 I faced this when I suggested hiking the Tour du Mont Blanc to my then partner several years ago.
 He resisted with arguments like, Why would I want to wake up the same time on vacation as I wake up for work?
 Hiking six hours a day sounds like a lot of work on vacation.

 Not only did he agree to do it within a couple of days, but he thoroughly enjoyed it, just as I knew he would.
 So much so, that the next year he suggested an even longer and more challenging trek.
-He continues to find hikes that we can do on our vacation.
+He continued to find hikes that we can do on our vacation, and that’s how we went for a long-distance trek in the Dolomites.
 While these tips are designed to help you convince a partner, you can use them with family and friends that need some convincing.

-Here are the tips that helped me convince my husband that a long distance hiking trip was a perfect vacation for us.
+Here are some tips that I have used to convince my partner that a long-distance hiking trip was a perfect vacation for us.

 1) Identify WHY your Partner is Resistant to the Idea of a Hiking Holiday

-If he’s resistant to the idea of waking up early to hike, you could negotiate a slightly later start time.
+If your partner is resistant to the idea of waking up early to hike, you could negotiate a slightly later start time.
 For example, you could start walking at 9:00 am, instead of at 8:00 am.
-My husband’s idea of a good vacation involves getting lots of sleep.
-We were in bed by 10:00 pm, most nights and up at 7:00 am for a solid 9 hours of sleep every night.
+For some people, a good vacation involves getting lots of sleep.
+My partner and I were in bed by 10:00 pm, most nights and up at 7:00 am for a solid 9 hours of sleep every night.
 This schedule worked well for both of us.

 2) Identify WHAT your Partner Wants from Vacation.
 Then Find Ways to Include it in the Hike.

 What is your partner seeking from their vacation?
 If they want a relaxing holiday, you can point out that hiking is an active way of relaxing.
 It’s been proven to increase mood and reduce stress levels.
 You could also suggest checking into a spa hotel following the hike as a reward.